MIDEAST STOCKS-Gulf stocks move little after oil slump

-DUBAI, July 9 Stock markets in the Gulf moved little in thin trade on Sunday morning after oil prices slid almost 3 percent on Friday and as investors awaited second quarter results.
+DUBAI, July 9 (Reuters) - Stock markets in the Gulf moved little in thin trade on Sunday morning after oil prices slid almost 3 percent on Friday and as investors awaited second quarter results.

 The Riyadh index was flat after 40 minutes of trade as 97 shares rose and 44 declined.